mbuchetics/RangeTree/README.md

 ## Implementation Details

 In the standard implementation, whenever you add or remove items from the tree, the tree goes "out of sync".
-Whenever it is queried next, the tree structure is then automatically rebuild (you can control this behaviour using the `AutoRebuild` flag).
-You may also call `Rebuild()` manually.
+Whenever it is queried next, the tree structure is then automatically rebuild.
-The creation of the tree requires O(n log n) time.
+The creation of the tree requires `O(n log n)` time.
 Therefore, the standard implementation is best suited for trees that do not change often or small trees, where the creation time is negligible.